 - Raspberries - use blueberries, blackberries, or pitted cherries instead

 - Added flavor - Unsweetened vanilla soy milk would also be good here

 Old fashioned rolled oats are my favorite choice for overnight oats.
 They end up nice and creamy after soaking up the liquid overnight.
 Quick-cooking oats will absorb too much liquid and end up mushy.
 Steel-cut oats won't absorb the liquid very well without being cooked.
 Stick to old fashioned oats!

 Can I eat overnight oats cold?

-Absolutely!
-I love eating overnight oats straight out of the fridge when it's warm outside.
+Overnight oats are delicious eaten cold and I love eating them straight out of the fridge when it's warm outside.
 If you prefer warm oats, make sure you're using a microwave-safe container and warm them in the microwave for a couple minutes, stirring every 30 seconds until they're heated to your liking.
 Add the toppings after heating the oats up.

 Can I make overnight oats for meal prep?

-Yes!
-These overnight oats stay good in the fridge for up to 5 days, so they're a great make-ahead breakfast.
-I recommend storing them without the added toppings and adding the fruit just before you eat.
+Overnight oats are a great make-ahead breakfast.
+They will stay good in the fridge for up to 5 days.
+I recommend storing them without any toppings and adding the fruit just before you eat.

 If you like peanut butter and oats, you might also like these peanut buttery oat and hemp seed cookies.